 Can the Alpha 300 pair with older Garmin collars?

 Yes.
 The Alpha 300 is backward compatible with T5, TT 15, and TT 15 Mini collars, as well as older Astro collar accessories.
-You will not get LED light control with legacy collars, but tracking and training work the same.
+You won’t get LED light control with legacy collars, but tracking and training work the same.
 Only the newer TT 25 collars support the LED customization feature.

 Does the Alpha 300 work without cell service?